Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 contracted with respect to additional tax credits that they had no idea could ever exist, resulting from an

-State of Texas had "authorized and allocated the 2007 tax credits for the express purpose of assisting
+the State of Texas had "authorized and allocated the 2007 tax credits for the express purpose of

-[CHP] and other low-income housing developments in Texas coping with increased costs as a result of the
+assisting [CHP] and other low-income housing developments in Texas coping with increased costs as a

-devastation of the 2005 hurricane season" and that MMA, in pursing its requested windfall, sought to
+result of the devastation of the 2005 hurricane season" and that MMA, in pursing its requested windfall,

-5.2 does not express an intent to govern "future unforeseeable allocations" of tax credits, MMA itself had
+section 5.2 does not express an intent to govern "future unforeseeable allocations" of tax credits, MMA

-Alternatively, CHD argued that the Partnership Agreement is ambiguous and that extrinsic evidence raises
+a forfeiture.
+Alternatively, CHD argued that the Partnership Agreement is ambiguous and that extrinsic

 After the TDHCA has approved an application, the TDHCA sends the developer a "Housing Tax Credit